 - Provide direct sales outreach through a face-to-face "account manager" relationship by the field sales staff and through professional telemarketing that will find the decision makers and educate the customer about the benefits of participating. - Obtain site specific data in preparation for the installation. - Schedule installation of energy measures.
 Provide field staff to distribute the Notice to Tenant or send the Notice to Tenant to the site contact via fax, e-mail or mail. - After securing signed authorization on the Customer Authorization Form, conduct site audit.
 Site audit will consist of basic evaluation of gas equipment and appliances located at each multifamily property.
-It will include an assessment of each piece of equipment based on the age and condition, and will provide written recommendation for replacement or repair. - Energy efficient devices will be installed in all accessible units. - Common area hot water heater pipe wrap will be installed. - Customer Authorization and Workorder will be completed with the property manager signature. - Staff will enter all site and installation data into a database for reporting in the approved data system. - Ongoing, professional customer service.
+It will include an assessment of each piece of equipment based on the age and condition, and will provide written recommendation for replacement or repair. - Energy efficient devices will be installed in all accessible units. - Customer Authorization and Workorder will be completed with the property manager signature. - Staff will enter all site and installation data into a database for reporting in the approved data system. - Ongoing, professional customer service.